Stark Caverns History

 Early American Settlers

-The cave was also a meeting place, and supply depo, for Confederate Guerillas during the Civil War.
+The cave was also a meeting place, and supply depot for Confederate Guerillas during the Civil War.
 According to civalwar.mo.org, guerrilla warfare went on in Missouri for most of the Civil War.
 Bands of pro-South men would hunt and kill Union soldiers and pro-Union civilians.
-One most notable attack happened 90 miles north of Starks Cavern, in Centralia, Mo. and was led by a man named Bill Anderson.
+One of the most notable attacks happened 90 miles north of Stark’s Cave, in Centralia, Mo. and was led by a man named Bill Anderson.
 Anderson earned the nickname Bloody Bill.
 In 1864 Bloody Bill broke away from a larger band of bushwhackers after a dispute, and went on to terrorize Missouri with an independent band.
 One day these guerillas supposedly ran into 20 Union soldiers on leave.
 They had them stripped, murdered, and mutilated.
-The brutality of Bloody Bill’s gang, with such infamous members as Frank and Jesse James, continued and became legendary after the war’s end .
+The brutality of Bloody Bill’s gang, with such infamous members as Frank and Jesse James, continued and became legendary after the war’s end.

 Speakeasy and Dancing

 Adding to the cave’s colorful history, during the early 1900 prohibition era (ban on the production, importation, transportation, and sale of alcoholic beverages) the cave became popular as a moonshine distillery and speakeasy, complete with a dance floor.

 Other uses over the years have included a roller and ice-skating rink, a merry-go-round, and a trout farm, created by three pristine creeks that flow into the property.
 A stream was dammed in the mid 1970’s to form a lake outside of the cave.

 Show Cave Operations